openrewrite/rewrite-docs/tutorials/automated-migration-from-junit-4-to-5.md

     </dependency>
 </dependencies>
 ```

+With JUnit 5 configured to execute tests, you should now be able to run your newly updated JUnit 5 test suite.
+Congratulations!

+## Known Limitations

 {% hint style="info" %}
+If your Maven build configures its test dependencies in a separate module you will have to manually update your test dependencies.
+{% endhint %}

+{% hint style="info" %}
 Rewrite does not yet support parsing & refactoring of build.gradle or build.gradle.kts files.
-Gradle users have to manually update project's dependencies to remove JUnit 4 and add JUnit 5.
-See JUnit's [user guide](https://junit.org/junit5/docs/current/user-guide/#running-tests-build-gradle) for more information.
+See JUnit's [user guide](https://junit.org/junit5/docs/current/user-guide/#running-tests-build-gradle) for more information on how to manually configure JUnit 5 with Gradle.
 {% endhint %}

-With JUnit 5 configured to execute tests, you should now be able to run your newly updated JUnit 5 test suite.
-Congratulations!

-## Known Limitations
 There are parts of JUnit 4 which we have not yet added support for automatic migration.
 See the rewrite-testing-frameworks [issue tracker](https://github.com/openrewrite/rewrite-testing-frameworks/issues) for the most up to date information about bugs and known issues.
 Reach out to us there if you run into a bug.